Channel 10 (album): Singles

-Follow the Dollar

 "Follow the Dollar" was the first single released from Channel 10.
 It is produced by The Alchemist.
 A music video was made and directed by Vid Arroyo, the music video was later shelved because the song failed to chart.
 The song was also featured on The Alchemist's EP The Alchemist's Cookbook.

-Rotate

 "Rotate" was the lead single and the second released from Channel 10.
 It is produced by Ron Browz and features Ron Browz & Busta Rhymes.

-Talk to Me, Big Time
+The song was released on January 27, 2009.
+It reached number 15 on Billboard's Bubbling Under R&B/Hip-Hop Singles chart.

+The music video was directed by Rik Cordero.

 "Talk to Me, Big Time" or "Talk To Me (Big Tyme)" was the second single released from Channel 10.
 It was produced by The Inkredibles.
 The song failed to chart on any of the charts.
 The song has a music video that was released March 17 and was directed by Rik Cordero.